rajbos/rajbos.github.io/_posts/2019-07-12-Github-Pages-Syntax-Highlighting.md

 <link href="/css/syntax.css" rel="stylesheet">
 ```

-I also needed to add the synax name that I am using in lowercase to get it all to work: so `powershell` instead of `PowerShell`.
+I also needed to add the syntax name that I am using in lowercase to get it all to work: so `powershell` instead of `PowerShell`.